Javaabu/mobile-verification/docs/validation-rules/mobile-number-rule.md

 ## Usage

-You can use the `mobile_number` validation rule to validate mobile numbers.
+You can use the `IsValidMobileNumber` validation rule to validate mobile numbers.
 Below is an example of how you can use the rule in your application:

 ```php
 <?php